muralidodi/pokemonapi/README.md

 This project is a Java Spring Boot application that provides a simple REST API to fetch and manage Pokemon data.
 The application interacts with the external Pokemon API (https://pokeapi.co) to retrieve Pokemon information and serves it via HTTP endpoints.

 ## Endpoints
-1. Get All Pokémon, URL: /api/pokemon
+1. Get All Pokemon, URL: /api/pokemon
 Method: GET
-Description: Fetches a list of 50 Pokémon information for each Pokemon, including ID, name, and images.
+Description: Fetches a list of 50 Pokemon information for each Pokemon, including ID, name, and images.

 2. Get Pokemon by ID , URL: /api/pokemon/{id}
 Method: GET